 The Internet has substantially cut employers' search costs.
-For a small fee, employers can post jobs on websites such as www.monster.com to target either a national or a local labor market.
-Some sites such as, www.headhunter.net, allow employers to target management level and professional job seekers.
+For a small fee, employers can post jobs on websites such as www.monster.com and www.indeed.com to target either a national or a local labor market.
+Some sites, such as www.ladders.com, allow employers to target management level and professional job seekers.
 Many state government agencies have job posting boards on the Internet where employers can post job orders free of charge.
 For example, California has www.caljobs.ca.gov.

 Employers also must decide how long to continue their search.
 If applicants do not meet the organization's hiring standards, the cost of lowering standards is compared with the costs of further recruiting and leaving vacancies unfilled.
 If the latter costs are too high, hiring standards are lowered and the best applicants are hired.
 When unemployment is low, search costs go up.
 If the organization finds outside recruiting too costly and decides to fill the job from within, this can lead to numerous moves within the organization.
 Because only the remaining lower-level job is eventually filled from outside, external search costs will be lower, but the costs of the internal moves must be considered.
 In truth, most employers do not have the time, energy, ability, and/or resources to conduct adequate searches.
 Staffing is often haphazard.

 Unemployment affects the search process, as mentioned.
 But the type of unemployment is also important.
 Demand-deficiency unemployment, which results from sluggishness in the economy, has different effects than frictional, structural, and seasonal unemployment.
 Frictional unemployment occurs because it takes time for employers and workers to find each other, even though they occupy the same markets and the same places.
 Structural unemployment involves a mismatch between worker skills and job requirements, or the existence of workers and jobs in different places.
-Seasonal unemployment is exactly what the term implies.
+Seasonal unemployment is exactly what the term implies: that demand increases for fixed, often cyclical time periods.
 Unemployment may also be differentiated as voluntary and involuntary.
 Voluntary unemployment involves workers who have been offered a job they can fill, but who continue to search for a better one.
 Involuntary unemployment means that willing, qualified workers can't find jobs.
 Voluntary unemployment is frictional; involuntary, demand-deficient.

 Structural unemployment is becoming more of a problem.
 Technological change increases productivity and requires fewer workers to do the work.
 Further, and more important for this analysis, new skills are required of the workers.
-Unlike demand- deficiency unemployment, in which when the economy improves workers are re-hired at their old job, what happens in this new structural unemployment is that those old jobs have disappeared and the worker must develop new skills in order to find a job.
+Unlike demand- deficiency unemployment, when the economy improves and workers are then re-hired at their old job, in structural unemployment, those old jobs have disappeared and the worker must develop new skills in order to find a job.

 Structural unemployment varies by place, industry, occupation, and type of worker.
 Much of it is consistent with fixed costs of employment.
 Unemployment rates are higher for mature women as a result of their less continuous labor-force participation.
 They are lower in high-skill occupations.
 Teenage workers have the highest unemployment rates.
 Some of minority unemployment reflects differences in educational attainment and occupations.
 Employment is also affected by the rate of mergers and acquisitions found within the economy.
 The overwhelming result of conglomerate acquisition performance is the creation of unemployment in the elimination of duplicate jobs.12 National, regional, state and metropolitan area unemployment data is available from the BLS at www.bls.gov/eag.